shreyashirday/VoteSandersTwitterBot/README.md

 ## TODO:

-* Sentiment Analysis on tweets
+* More Advanced Sentiment Analysis on tweets
 * Include more issues
 * Diversify Responses
 * Run Continuously on a server (Rapsberry Pi?)